 Fall 2014: Codex launches with a focus on DMG members and their projects.

-The Codex records the work of members of the Dames Making Games community, visualizes connections between people and games-related projects, and provides a platform for useful tools to support those projects.
+The Codex records the work of members of the DMG community, visualizes connections between people and games-related projects, and provides a platform for useful tools to support those projects.

 Its purpose is to collect and structure data that demonstrates the impact and reach of community projects over time so that we can support members and advocate for the success of their work.